RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Abstract

 \section{Abstract}

-We study positional encodings for multi-view transformers that process tokens from a set of posed input images, and seek a mechanism that encodes patches uniquely, allows SE(3)-invariant attention with multi-frequency similarity, and can be adaptive to the geometry of the underlying scene.
-We find that prior (absolute or relative) encoding schemes for multi-view attention do not meet the above desiderata, and present \ours~to address this gap. \ours~represents patch positions based on associated rays but leverages a predicted point along the ray instead of the direction for a geometry-aware encoding.
-To achieve $SE(3)$ invariance, \ours~computes query-frame projective coordinates for computing multi-frequency similarity.
-Lastly, as the `predicted' 3D point along a ray may not be precise, \ours~presents a mechanism to analytically compute the expected position encoding under uncertainty.
-We validate \ours~on the tasks of novel-view synthesis and stereo depth estimation and show that it consistently improves over alternate position encoding schemes (\eg $15\%$ relative improvement on LPIPS in CO3D).
-We also show that \ours~can seamlessly incorporate RGB-D input, resulting in even larger gains over alternatives that cannot positionally encode this information.
+We study positional encodings for multi-view transformers that process tokens from a set of posed input images, and seek a mechanism that encodes patches uniquely, allows $SE(3)$-invariant attention with multi-frequency similarity, and can adapt to the geometry of the underlying 3D scene.
+We find that prior (absolute or relative) encoding schemes for multi-view attention do not meet these desiderata, and present \ours~to address this gap. \ours~represents patch positions based on associated rays and computes query-frame projective coordinates to ensure $SE(3)$ invariance.
+To adapt to scene geometry, \ours{} predicts (without direct supervision) a per-token depth to obtain its position along the corresponding ray, while also modeling uncertainty and analytically computing the expected positional encoding.
+We validate our method on the tasks of novel-view synthesis, stereo depth estimation, and feed-forward 3DGS reconstruction.
+While remaining efficient, \ours{} consistently improves over alternate position encoding schemes (\eg $24\%$ relative improvement on LPIPS in RE10K).